 Though it was once dismissed as nothing more than a fad, programmatic advertising is rapidly becoming a dominant force in the digital marketing industry.

-The predominance of programmatic can be attributed to the fact that it just works better than traditional forms of advertising.
+The predominance of programmatic advertising can be attributed to the fact that it just works better than traditional forms of advertising.

 Its targeting and tracking capabilities ensure ads are served to the right audience and the efficacy of advertising can be easily measured.

-And because it’s automated, it eliminates human error, improves efficiency and allows algorithms to make data-driven decisions almost instantly.
+Because it’s automated, it eliminates human error, improves efficiency and allows algorithms to make data-driven decisions almost instantly.

 In an effort to attract people who might otherwise be reluctant to read The Economist, the publication turned to programmatic ads.

 It analyzed data on subscribers’ use of its website and app to identify readers preferences.
 This determined which content would be most engaging and relevant for several different audiences.

 Each audience reflected people who’d likely be interested in.
 This included careers, economics, finance, politics, social justice and technology.

 User data and page context were assessed, allowing an appropriate ad to be served to each prospective reader.